haoliangyu/koop-cli-new-app/README.md

   This template drops unnecessary files and dependencies from the original app example.

-* Configurable
+* No configuration

-  This template uses environment variables for configuration.
-This provides better isolation between environments and avoids storing configurate in the codebase.
+  This template requires no configuration and it is up to the developer to choose how to configurate it.